 Starting with the name, these two hosting options give a lot away.

 Shared hosting is where your site shares a server with dozens (if not hundreds) of other websites.
-Managed hosting is where your site is cared for more directly by a team + given space to call its own on the server.
+Managed WordPress hosting means that your site is cared for directly by a team.
+But it’s also given space to call its own on the server.
 One might say that sites with this type of hosting are more closely managed than shared.

-In the most simple terms, shared hosting is a lot of sites in a small amount of server space + managed hosting is the opposite.
+In the most simple terms, shared hosting is a lot of sites in a small amount of server space.
+And managed WordPress hosting is the opposite.
 The differences don’t stop there.

 When making a decision for your business, cost can play a huge factor.
 There are no ifs, ands or buts about it, shared hosting is cheaper than managed hosting.

-You can snag shared hosting for a single website for $3 a month with specials + coupon codes, where managed hosting for that same website might cost you $15 + beyond.
-That 5x monthly cost might be enough to sway you towards shared hosting.
+You can snag shared hosting for a single website for $5 a month with specials + coupon codes.
+Managed WordPress hosting for that same website might cost you $30 + beyond.
+That 6x monthly cost might be enough to sway you towards shared hosting.

 The monthly cost isn’t the only cost to consider, though.

-The biggest reason that we recommend managed hosting for serious entrepreneurs is that the cost of being hacked can blow your hosting budget out of the water for years.
-It’s not uncommon to spend $500-$1,500 recovering from being hacked.
+The primary reason we recommend managed WordPress hosting for serious entrepreneurs is that the cost of being hacked will blow your annual hosting budget out of the water.
+It’s common to spend $500-$1,500 getting your WordPress site unhacked.
 When you consider that our managed hosting clients get a hack-free guarantee, that pays for itself.

-How are managed hosting companies able to make promises like that?
-There are 3 clear cut reasons why.
+How are managed WordPress hosting companies able to make promises like that?
+These 3 clear-cut reasons:

 - Since you aren’t sharing a server with countless other websites, you aren’t putting your business at risk dozens of times over.
 Remember: you’re only as secure as the weakest link on your server.
 Which means you have zero control over how secure your site really is on a shared server.

-- Managed hosting companies typically run daily backups of all of your files + store those files off of the server that houses your website.
-Shared hosting companies may offer backups, but they typically charge a monthly fee for this — and it’s not a given that those backups will be stored separately from your website.
+- Managed WordPress hosting companies typically run daily backups of all of your files.
+Those backup files aren’t stored on the same server as your website.
+Shared hosting companies may offer backups, but they typically charge a monthly fee for this.
+And it’s not a given that those backups will be stored separately from your website.

 - While shared hosting companies typically react to problems, managed hosting companies are proactive in the work they do to keep hackers away.
-That can range from doing daily scans for malware + viruses, to implementing best security practices across their equipment to keep your site safe.
+Being proactive can range from doing daily scans for malware + viruses.
+It can also mean implementing best security practices across their equipment to keep your site safe.

-And finally, because of all of these things, sites that host with a managed hosting company are typically much faster than anyone using a shared hosting company.
-In fact, our hosting clients see an increase in site speed of 40% simply by ditching the shared hosting plan they were on + joining a managed plan.
+Because of everything above, solopreneurs that use a managed WordPress hosting company (like Flywheel) are much faster than anyone with shared hosting.
+In fact, our hosting clients see an increase in site speed of 40%.
+And that’s simply by ditching the shared hosting plan they were on + joining a managed plan.

 This speed increase can be attributed to not having to share resources with dozens of additional websites — imagine a traffic jam on the highway + how speedy your trip feels when you are bumper to bumper with other folks.